Everyone knows how things get started, arrr, search through books, matey, magazines, shiver me timbers, and

 would literally spin around t' axis o' t' rocket.

 for shock cord attachment.
-Blimey!
-Begad!
+Avast, me proud beauty!

-Durin' thrust, matey, t' centerin' rin' on t' motor tubes,(white ring), and the
+Durin' thrust, t' centerin' rin' on t' motor tubes,(white ring), matey, and the

 that's connected t' t' motor tubes spins with t' motors.

-hopefully, deployin' t' recovery system.
+hopefully, matey, deployin' t' recovery system.

 get all o' t' parts lined up right.
 T' bulkhead goes in first from t' front